Medical Records / Health Information Technician Salary

 Popular Skills for Medical Records / Health Information Technician

-Survey results show that Health Information Technicians use a fair number of skills.
-Most notably, skills in International Statistical Classifications of Diseases - 10 Coding, Medical Coding, Medical Terminology, and Electronic Medical Records (EMR) are correlated to pay that is above average.
-Skills that pay less than market rate include HIPAA Compliance.
-It is often found that people who know Electronic Medical Records are also skilled in Typing and Medical Coding.
+Health Information Technicians report using a pretty varied skill set on the job.
+Most notably, skills in International Statistical Classifications of Diseases - 10 Coding, Medical Coding, Medical Terminology, and Typing are correlated to pay that is above average.
+Skills that seem to negatively impact pay include HIPAA Compliance.
+Those proficient in Electronic Medical Records are, more often than not, also skilled in Typing and Medical Coding.

 Pay by Experience Level for Medical Records / Health Information Technician